It\^o Stochastic differentials: It o stochastic differentials using convergence in probability

 \subsection{The zero differential}

 \begin{definition}[Zero differential] Let $X$ be a continuous semimartingale with decomposition $X=X_0 + A +M$.
 Furthermore, let $A=A^1-A^2$ be the canonical decomposition of the finite variation part as a difference of non-decreasing processes.
-Then $X$ is said to have \emph{differential zero} at time $t$ if
+We say that $X$ has \emph{differential zero} at time $t$ if